2022 Food Tour of Japan in Autumn

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours, and hotel and restaurant availability.

-All photographs on this web site are representative and are not a commitment to what may be on view on the day.
+All photographs on this website are representative only and are not a commitment to what may be on view on the day.

-- International or domestic airfares (unless otherwise stated)
+- International and domestic airfare (unless otherwise stated)

 - Travel insurance